Insuring Your Boat

 Types of Boat Insurance

 There are two basic types of boat insurance—“agreed value” and “actual cash value.”
-How depreciation, is handled, is what sets them apart.
+How depreciation is handled is what sets them apart.
 An "agreed value" policy covers the boat based on its value when the policy was written.
 While it can cost more up front, there is no depreciation for a total loss of the boat (some partial losses may be depreciated).
 "Actual cash value" policies cost less up front, but factor in depreciation.
 In other word, the policy will only pay up to the actual cash value of the boat at the time it is declared a total or partial loss.
+Eventually, as your boat ages, your insurer will likely insist on an actual cash value policy—and if often gives a substantial savings.

 Kinds of Policies

-Marine insurance covers a wide berth of watercraft.
+Marine insurance covers a wide array of watercraft.
 You may be surprised to find what can be insured.
 Marine insurance policies include:

 - Boat & PWC Rental – Although this is generally not required, rental insurance will help cover any damage the vessel, as well as the operator and passengers.